Azure Provider

 internal/providers/azureor the direct Azure provisioning code.

 Azure is a managed provider for Linux, native Windows, and Windows WSL2 leases.
-Azure provisions the VM, public IP, NIC, and OS disk, then Crabbox owns SSH readiness, optional desktop/VNC or WSL2 bootstrap, sync, command execution, results, and cleanup.
+Azure provisions the VM, public IP, NIC, and OS disk; Crabbox then owns SSH readiness, optional desktop/VNC or WSL2 bootstrap, sync, command execution, test results, and cleanup.

-Use Azure when the team's cloud capacity lives in an Azure subscription, or when Microsoft tooling, Entra ID, or Azure-specific networking constraints make AWS or Hetzner inappropriate.
-Use Hetzner for cheaper Linux-only capacity and AWS for macOS targets.
+Reach for Azure when your cloud capacity lives in an Azure subscription, or when Microsoft tooling, Entra ID, or Azure-specific networking constraints make AWS or Hetzner a poor fit.
+Use Hetzner for cheaper Linux-only capacity and AWS for macOS targets — Azure does not provision macOS.

 #Commands